2010USFJava/NagmaAndSandra_P1/README.md

 - Back-End: Java, PostgreSQL, and Servlet, etc
 - Front-End: HTML, CSS, JavaScript, AJAX, and etc

+This project also incorporates cookies, which was not one of the required technologies.

 ### Project Setup
 - Clone this repository to your machine.
 - Set up your database in Amazon RDS through the AWS website.